 Sexual Activity in Cats After Spay or Neuter

 A cat's reproductive organs are removed during a spay or neuter.
 This means the cat's body should no longer produce sexual hormones.
 If the cat has reached reproductive maturity prior to sterilization, there may be residual hormones right after surgery.
 These hormones may cause the cat to temporarily continue some sexual behaviors.
-Sex hormone levels should fade over the weeks following surgery, eliminating the cat's sex drive.
+Sex hormone levels should fade over the weeks following surgery, gradually eliminating the cat's sex drive.

 If a female cat continues to show signs of heat several weeks after having been spayed, there is a possibility that some active ovarian tissue may still be present in her abdomen.
 This is called ovarian remnant syndrome.
 This does not mean that a mistake was made during surgery; it often occurs because of additional ovarian tissue or cells in the abdomen that have become activated after the ovaries were removed.
 If a vet determines that a cat has ovarian remnant syndrome, the treatment would typically be to perform another surgery to remove the remaining ovarian tissue.

 A spayed cat may show signs of sexual activity or heat if she has been exposed to hormone creams or medications.
 If you have hormones like estrogen or progesterone in your home, keep them out of your cat's reach.
-If you use a topical hormone cream, make sure your cat does not lick the area you applied.
+If you use a topical hormone cream, make sure your cat does not lick the area over which it was applied.

 Adrenal tumors, though rare, may cause a cat to produce excessive hormones, some of which are sex hormones.
 This may cause a female cat to appear as if she is in heat.
 If your vet thinks your cat has an adrenal tumor, lab tests and an abdominal ultrasound may be necessary to learn more.
 Next, your vet will likely recommend surgery to explore the abdomen and remove the tumor.

 Contact your vet's office for advice if your spayed female is showing signs of estrus.